weberja/lua-cmake/README.md

 # Easily embed lua into applications managed with CMake

+This is a fork with an edit of the CMakeList.txt to compile lua as c++.

 Due to its simplicity and portability, [Lua](https://www.lua.org) became a popular choice for extending applications through a scripting language.
 The interpreter is available on most platforms,